rscherrer/simarray/README.md

 # SimArray: Simulation Folder Generator

-`simarray` is a [Python](https://www.python.org/) script designed to automate the creation of simulation folders based on parameter combinations provided in input files.
+`simarray.py` is a [Python](https://www.python.org/) script designed to automate the creation of simulation folders based on parameter combinations provided in input files.

 ## Description